 The goal of mani pulite was to try to cut down the amount of criminal activity on the part of those in power in Italy in the 80s and 90s, and it led to an entire overhaul of the Italian political system.
 This series is based on historical fact, so, like “Il paradiso delle signore,” it isn’t just entertaining, it’s educational too!

-At the time of this writing, you can watch “1992” in its original Italian on Netflix.
+At the time of this writing, you can watch “1992” in its original Italian on the streaming service Topic.

 6. “I Medici”

 This particular show isn’t completely in Italian, but the Italian-dubbed version is extremely popular among Italian T.V. viewers at the moment.
 Starring Dustin Hoffman and several other familiar faces from Hollywood, “I Medici” is about the Medici dynasty in 15th century Firenze (Florence) and it centers on the life and rise to power of Cosimo the Elder, who became the head of the Florentine republic in 1434.